MartTave/VRRT/notes/meet_11.06.md

 I'm in parrelel trying to train a little better a model to recognize bib, found a better dataset (smaller but more quality)

 I think i'm gonna need to label some data.
-To have person and bib number class in the same dataset, to not forget about person.
+To have person and bib number class in the same dataset, to not forget about person when training.
+This can be either an already label for bib number dataset on which I add the persons -> this could be quite fast as I can use a model to annotate, and then just check the results.
+Or label one from scratch...

+I am gonna need to label the data for the race this weekend in order to have a ground truth to compare the results -> I may be able to use the data from the race directly !!!

 ## My questions

 Am I in good way ?
 Am I doing enough ?
 I'm thinking I do not have many results for the past week or so, it is alarming for me.

-I'm hoping that this weekend will fix this by giving a clean way to test my entire pipeline, which will lead to meaningful statics
+I'm hoping that this weekend will fix this by giving a clean way to test my entire pipeline, which will lead to meaningful statics.